 For example, if you were wondering how the machine would understand the difference between past, present, and future tenses, you would see that these insights may be detected within the temporal layout of the associated data parameters.
 Using the weight scale, it can easily create a time dimension to properly place the object and associated actions and translate the results to language.

-Below is another example of when a machine might gather impetus to ask a question, or be in a state of doubt.
-In the given two questions that (a) Every person is a man or a woman, and (b) Addison is a man and a woman.
+Below is another example of how a machine might gather impetus to ask a question, or be in a state of doubt.
+In the given two questions that, (a) every person is a man or a woman, and (b) Addison is a man and a woman.
 How would a computer know which one is true?
 Such data conflicts lead to questions.

 Due to conflicting weights in a similar relationship, the confirmation logic fails to trigger and the relationship is in an unconfirmed state.
 As the global rule of the algorithm is to achieve a confirmed state, it revisits the node and generates a question for confirmation.

 If stated that “Addison is not a woman”. the relationship between Addison and woman (which had positive weights) is negated by “not” and achieves a zero state where the relationship is lost.
 Now that there is no conflict, the confirmation state is achieved based on the available relationship.

 In order to avoid confirmation in the first instance, the default confirmation weight on the platform is set to 25 such exact matches of the entire association, in order to achieve a confirmation state.
 This ensures that the machine arrives at the correct decisions following repeated observation or occurrences.

 How Does Abstracting Work?

 During one of our workshops, a question was raised as to how a machine might comprehend words such as “filibuster or awakening” when encountered during a conversation or reading.
 This workshop helped us to detect how the machine may comprehend a pattern of this sort.